unhuman/DependencyAngel/README.md

 ## Disclaimer
 **This application comes without guarantees of any kind.**

 1. Anyone using this tool is responsible to ensure that Dependency Angel tool's changes are appropriate.
 2. Dependency Angel may make decisions that could result in incorrect behavior, including Runtime failures.
 3. Dependency Angel is a destructive process, so users should ensure they have backups.
 4. This is not a complete list.

 ## Description
 Dependency Angel is a tool that developers can use with their maven projects to help manage "Dependency Hell" with conflicting and transitive dependencies.

 ## Assumptions (Incomplete List)
+1. This is an opinionated process.
+Developers need to understand how dependency management works in maven and should understand and validate the changes made by Dependency Angel.
-1. Projects are either a single pom.xml file or a hierarchy of 2 levels.
+2. Projects are either a single pom.xml file or a hierarchy of 2 levels.
-2. If it's a hierarchy of 2 levels, versions are managed in the parent pom.
+3. If it's a hierarchy of 2 levels, versions are managed in the parent pom.
-3. Semantic versioning is preferred.
+4. Semantic versioning is preferred.
 Semantic versions are preferred over non-semantic versions.
-4. If versions are not semantic, an algorithm is in place to resolve latest.
+5. If versions are not semantic, an algorithm is in place to resolve latest.
 At some level, this is simply a string comparison, which may choose the wrong version.
-5. This is not a complete list.
+6. This is not a complete list.

 ## Building
 `mvn clean install`